markup-theme/markup-theme/markup_rst/source/rst.rst

       :header-rows: 1

 with the ``:widths:`` and ``:header-rows:`` attributes being aligned underneath ``csv-table`` in the block.
 The ``:file:`` must be the path to a CSV file that is available to Sphinx at build time.

+.. note:: The |theme| theme has an example of a CSV file in the ``/misc`` directory.
+In fact, it's the same one for the ``:file`` parameter in the CSV table directive!

 A CSV file is similar to: